moritzzimmer/func/README.md

 Func is a CLI app to simplify development and deployment of AWS Lambda functions using Go and Terraform.
 It'll scaffold an optionated project structure generating code for

 - function code
-- build automation using make
+- build and deployment automation using make
-- infrastructure and deployment automation using [terraform-aws-lambda](https://github.com/spring-media/terraform-aws-lambda)
+- IaaS using terraform modules ([terraform-aws-lambda](https://github.com/spring-media/terraform-aws-lambda))
 - continuous integration/deployment providers like Travis

 Func is in an early alpha stage so expect bugs and breaking changes but give it a try!